jentery/mdia200v5/index.md

 This course "surveys the cultural and material roles media play around the world in the 21st century.
 Emphasis on building a common vocabulary for studying media as well as understanding how audio, images, video, and text mediate people's relation to culture."
 For more information, see ["MDIA200 - Media in the 21st Century"](https://www.uvic.ca/calendar/future/undergrad/index.php#/courses/view/6303da9b069ada560150d9ba) in UVic's academic calendar.

-The course counts toward UVic's new [Media Studies](https://www.uvic.ca/calendar/future/undergrad/index.php#/programs/rJP4a8byi?bc=true&bcCurrent=Media%20Studies&bcItemType=programs) certificate, which requires 10.5 units of coursework.
+The course counts toward UVic's new [Media Studies](https://www.uvic.ca/calendar/future/undergrad/index.php#/programs/rJP4a8byi?bc=true&bcCurrent=Media%20Studies&bcItemType=programs) certificate, which requires only 10.5 units of coursework.

 # Goals